Awesome ways to help your little ones love food

-Prioritising a calm table for your kids is very important because:
+Prioritizing a calm table for your kids is very important because:

-- When you interfere less with their eating and focus on appreciating your meal, you are modelling healthy enjoyment of food and you are creating a safe, accepting, and happy eating environment for your kid.
+- When you interfere less with their eating and focus on appreciating your meal, you are modeling healthy enjoyment of food and you are creating a safe, accepting, and happy eating environment for your kid.

 - Sit and eat with your kid as you are your kid's best role model.
 Your kid will learn healthy eating habits by watching you.